Carrier screening is available in Australia

 Frequently Asked Questions

-Genetic carrier screening is becoming increasingly available in Australia.
+Carrier screening is available in Australia.
 There are a variety of carrier screening options which include:

-• A 3-panel screen, which screens for carriers of three of the most common inherited conditions – cystic fibrosis, spinal muscular atrophy and fragile X syndrome
+• A small (3- gene) panel, which screens for carriers of three of the most common inherited conditions – cystic fibrosis, spinal muscular atrophy and fragile X syndrome

-• A larger panel screen, which screens for a wider range of common and rare inherited conditions
+• A larger gene panel, which screens for carriers of a wider range of common and rare inherited conditions

-If both parents are carriers for the same autosomal recessive condition or the female partner is a carrier for an X-linked condition, the couple therefore have an increased chance of having a child with a genetic condition.
+If both prospective parents are carriers for the same autosomal recessive condition or the female prospective parent is a carrier for an X-linked condition, there is an increased chance of having a child with a genetic condition.
 Genetic counselling is recommended.
-Depending on the genetic screening service used, genetic counselling may be available through that service.
-Alternatively, a healthcare provider can refer the couple to a local clinical genetics service.
+Depending on the carrier screening service used, genetic counselling may be available through that service.
+Alternatively, a healthcare provider can refer them to a local clinical genetics service.

 Genetic counselling involves speaking to an expert in genetics about what the results mean and family planning options available to them.
-Some people may choose to avoid having a child with the genetic condition whereas others may choose not to alter their path.
-These choices are entirely up to the couple, and genetic counselling services can support them in making these decisions.
+Some people may choose to reduce the chance of having a child with the genetic condition whereas others may choose not to alter their path.
+These choices are entirely up to the prospective parents, and genetic counselling services can support them in making these decisions.

 A number of options are available to people who have an increased chance of having a child with a genetic condition.
-For those who are pregnant, genetic testing can be done during early pregnant to see if the fetus has the condition.
+For those who are pregnant, genetic testing can be done during early pregnancy to see if the fetus has the condition.
 If this testing diagnoses the condition, the parents have a choice about whether to plan for the birth of a baby with the condition or to have a termination of pregnancy.
-If the couple are not yet pregnant, there are a range of family planning options available including in vitro fertilisation (IVF) with genetic testing of the embryos (known as pre-implantation genetic testing).
-Through genetic counselling couples will be given detailed information and supported to consider which options are right for them.
+If the prospective parents are not yet pregnant, there are a range of family planning options available including in vitro fertilisation (IVF) with genetic testing of the embryos (known as pre-implantation genetic testing (PGT)).
+Through genetic counselling detailed information will be given and individuals or couples will be supported to consider which options are right for them.

-Genetic counselling also involves speaking about what the genetic screening results might mean for blood relatives.
-It is important that blood relatives are told about these genetic screening results so that they can access screening themselves if they choose.
+Genetic counselling also involves speaking about what the carrier screening results might mean for other biological relatives.
+It is important that biological relatives are told about these carrier screening results so that they can access screening themselves if they choose.

-If a person or a couple receive a ‘low risk’ or ‘negative’ result from genetic carrier screening, this means they have a low chance of having a child with a genetic condition.
+If a person or a both prospective parents receive a ‘low risk’ or ‘negative’ result from carrier screening, this means they have a low chance of having a child with a genetic condition.
 Genetic testing technologies detect the majority of carriers but cannot detect every gene change that causes these conditions.
-If no gene change is found, there is still a small chance for each condition that the person is a carrier of a rarer gene change that has not been detected.
+If no gene change is found, there is still a small chance for each condition screened that the person is a carrier of a rarer gene change that has not been detected.

-For most of the conditions screened through genetic carrier screening, carriers do not develop symptoms.
+For most of the genetic conditions screened for through carrier screening, carriers do not develop symptoms.
 However for some genetic conditions, carriers may experience health effects.
 In these situations, it is recommended that carriers for these conditions are referred for genetic counselling to discuss their results further.

-If you would like to know more about a specific genetic condition please contact:
+If you would like to know more about a specific genetic condition please contact the relevant organisation below.

 or contact us via the form below: